States and feds unite on election security after ’16 clashes

 “We don’t like to be told what to do without any say,” said John Merrill, Alabama’s secretary of state.

 Federal officials concede the beginning was rocky.
-“Communication was not a key element of the initial rollout,” said Christopher Krebs, Homeland Security’s cybersecurity chief.
-“When I look at where we are right now, the single most important factor that has been established . with our state and local partners is trust.”
+“Communication was not a key element of the initial rollout,” Christopher Krebs, Homeland Security’s cybersecurity chief, said at a recent election security conference.
+“When I look at where we are right now, the single most important factor that has been established … with our state and local partners is trust.”

 States are managing antiquated machinery, built by a few unregulated and secretive vendors.
 The outdated software is highly vulnerable to cyberattacks.
 Online voter registration databases are frequent targets.